 Made by incorporating an insane amount of butter into a dough while folding and refolding it, croissants have a heavenly, airy texture and buttery, rich flavor.
 The exterior crackles when you bite into it, giving way to a soft interior.
 And yep, baking 'em at home — and even filling them — is totally doable.

 An éclair is a long, thin cylinder of choux pastry (a light dough) filled with pastry cream and topped with icing.
-Or, as the Chambers Dictionary says, “a cake, long in shape but short in duration.”
+Or, as the Chambers Dictionary says, it's “a cake, long in shape but short in duration.”
+Ha!

 While the classic version combines chocolate icing with vanilla cream filling, creative bakers play around with flavors like black currant, caramel or coffee.
 Once you've mastered the basic recipe, feel free to experiment in your own kitchen, too.

 3. Kouign Amann

 You don't need to pronounce the name right (say "queen ahmahn") to appreciate these delectable pastries from the Brittany (or Breton) region of France.
-Made with a croissant-like dough that's folded and refolded into rounds.
-Baking slowly, at a low temperature, the dough puffs to form many layers, and the sugar caramelizes into a crispy crust that crackles delightfully between your teeth.
+Made with a croissant-like dough that's folded and refolded into rounds, it bakes slowly at a low temperature so the dough can puff to form many layers while the sugar caramelizes into a crispy crust that crackles delightfully between your teeth.
 As for the name?
 In the unique Celtic-sounding dialect of Brittany, it translates as "butter cake."

 4. Opera Cake

-This elegant gâteau is composed of thin layers of cake that are soaked in a coffee syrup and then layered with coffee buttercream and chocolate ganache .
-It's assembled as a large square or rectangle and then sliced into bar-shaped slices to serve.
-We'll sing for that!
+The elegant opera cake is composed of thin layers of cake soaked in a coffee syrup, that are then layered with coffee buttercream and chocolate ganache .
+It's assembled as a large square or rectangle and sliced into bar-shaped slices to serve.
+Trust us, it's worth singing about!

 9. St. Honoré